adg1205/missense_mutation/README.md

 - Compare against established tools such as SIFT, PolyPhen-2, CADD, REVEL, EVE, and AlphaMissense.
 - Add AlphaFold or other structure-derived features.
 - Calibrate prediction thresholds for different use cases, such as high-recall screening or high-precision prioritization.
-- Save the trained pipeline with `joblib` for easier reuse.
-- Package reusable functions into Python modules instead of keeping all code inside one notebook.

 ---